 Her morning ritual becomes eminently more lively once Florence has some to go through it with.
 An otherwise lengthy commute is made much shorter when she send loving messages to Krish along the way.
 Balancing the books at work becomes an automated process, since she has Krish to look forward to seeing afterwards.
 Now, her days are actually eventful, exploring the city, getting introduced to Krish’s family and culture and being genuinely happy while doing so.

 Gameplay and story also go hand-in-hand during conversations between the two characters, which are carried out by arranging a series of wordless jigsaw puzzle-esque word bubbles.
 At first, Florence has some difficulty in speaking with Krish.
 Her nervousness in their initial encounters is reflected with more complex word puzzles.
 However, as they grow closer over the game, these become more easy and relaxing to complete.

 On the other hand, any time they find themselves fighting with one another, the word puzzles become more complicated and are thrown at you at a faster pace — a reflection of the couple’s increasingly heated arguments.
 This is only one of several initially endearing minigames that Mountains later flips on its head in heartwrenching ways.
 Something you may have helped Florence and Krish establish together in one chapter may have to be struck down in a later one, powerfully moving audiences in a way that only games are capable of.

 Aesthetically, Florence may come across as basic and lacking in detail, but as with everything else about the game, it’s all about a ‘less is more’ approach.
 The colour palette, while limited, helps make subtle details like bags under Florence’s eyes pop out more.
 As well, Mountains has focused on emotive facial expressions, which work wonders in effectively conveying the feelings of the otherwise silent characters.

-Because there isn’t any dialogue in Florence, a significant part of the game’s emotional resonance is also conveyed through composer Kevin Penkin’s fantastic score, which wonderfully conveys the lovely and uplifting moments, as well as the sorrowful ones.
+Because there isn’t any dialogue in Florence, a significant part of the game’s emotional resonance comes from composer Kevin Penkin’s fantastic score, which wonderfully conveys the lovely and uplifting moments, as well as the sorrowful ones.